DebitLlama/debitllama-smartcontracts/README.md

 `decryptData` will decrypt the encrypted data, but before it can do it we need to unpack it using `unpackEncryptedMessage`.
 The decryption uses an etherem wallet private key.

 The client must make sure to implement a symmetric encryption if it has no access to the wallet private key like this is done with DebitLlama where the ethereum key used to encrypt is supplied by the server, but the final decryption happens in the browser using a user supplied password.
-This way DebitLlama has zero access to the underlying secret at any time and creating payment intents and spending from a wallet is abstracted to just supplying a password!
+This way DebitLlama has zero access to the underlying secret at any time and creating payment intents and spending from a wallet is abstracted to just supplying a password by the unserlying service!

 ## How to Run Tests